Symmetry-Aware Transformer-based Mirror Detection

 \section{Abstract}

 Mirror detection aims to identify the mirror regions in the given input image.
-Existing works mainly focus on integrating the semantic features and structural features to mine the similarity and discontinuity between mirror and non-mirror regions, or introducing depth information to help analyze the existence of mirrors.
+Existing works mainly focus on integrating the semantic features and structural features to mine specific relations between mirror and non-mirror regions, or introducing mirror properties like depth or chirality to help analyze the existence of mirrors.
 In this work, we observe that a real object typically forms a loose symmetry relationship with its corresponding reflection in the mirror, which is beneficial in distinguishing mirrors from real objects.
 Based on this observation, we propose a dual-path Symmetry-Aware Transformer-based mirror detection Network (SATNet), which includes two novel modules: Symmetry-Aware Attention Module (SAAM) and Contrast and Fusion Decoder Module (CFDM).
-Specifically, we first introduce the transformer backbone to model global information aggregation in images, extracting multi-scale features in two paths.
+Specifically, we first adopt a transformer backbone to model global information aggregation in images, extracting multi-scale features in two paths.
 We then feed the high-level dual-path features to SAAMs to capture the symmetry relations.
 Finally, we fuse the dual-path features and refine our prediction maps progressively with CFDMs to obtain the final mirror mask.
 Experimental results show that SATNet outperforms both RGB and RGB-D mirror detection methods on all available mirror detection datasets.
-Codes and trained models are available at \url{https://github.com/tyhuang0428/SATNet}. \keywords{Mirror Detection, Transformer, Symmetry}
+Codes and trained models are available at \url{https://github.com/tyhuang0428/SATNet}.